pimbrouwers/Jay/README.md

 ### Getting nested properties

-The below snippets, shows how you may swoop into a deeply nested Json schema and construct domain objects easily.
+The below snippets, shows how to swoop into a deeply nested Json schema and construct domain objects easily.

 #### Dot syntax